Q. My friend’s horse has EPM. Can a horse that survives this disease be rehabbed to be rideable again?

 BRIDGIT REEVES, Tennessee

-A Horses that recover completely can return to their original intended use.
+A horse that recovers completely can return to their original intended use.
 For horses that do recover, the improvement is based on the initial severity of the clinical signs (see box).
 However, not all horses that “improve” according to the clinical scale are able to be safely ridden again.

 Equine protozoal myeloencephalitis is a progressive neurological disease of horses caused by the microscopic parasite Sarcocystis neurona (S. neurona).
 This parasite has a two-host predator-prey life cycle, meaning it needs two separate species of host mammals to reproduce.
 The first species (definitive host) is the opossum, which passes oocysts (like eggs) in its feces; these are then ingested by one of many intermediate hosts (nine-banded armadillo, striped skunk, raccoon, cat, etc.).
 There, the organisms infect the muscle and mature into sarcocysts (cylindrical cysts containing parasitic spores).
 When the intermediate host dies, the opossum then eats the sarcocyst-infected muscle, thus completing the life cycle.